gem-sw/GEMCode/README.md

   - Finally the muon track is sent to regional muon trigger and global muon trigger for muon triggering
   - After LS3 upgrade, inner tracker would join the L1 trigger system and L1Track could also trigger on muons.

-GEMCSC analyzer is designed to analyse the muon trigger efficienies in different steps by matching simhits/digis/trigger stub/muon tracks to simtrack.
+GEMCSC analyzer is designed to analyze the muon trigger efficienies in different steps by matching simhits/digis/trigger stub/muon tracks to simtrack.
+Each part in the matching would initialize and fill one TTree, and match information for one simtrack would fill one entry in TTree.

+### GenParticle Matcher
+GenParticle matcher is to associate the gen particle with simtrack by comparing the pdgId and eta-phi position.
+The code is in GEMValidation/src/Matchers/GenParticleMatcher.cc

 ### SimHits Matchers
-The simHits matchers are implemented in CMSSW module Validation/MuonHits.
+The simHits matchers are under CMSSW module Validation/MuonHits/src.
 These matchers match the CSC/GEM/ME0/RPC/DT simhits to simtrack by track id.

 ### CSC/GEM/ME0/DT/RPCDigi Matchers
-The CSCDigi matcher is in Validation/MuonCSCDigis, GEMDigi matcher for GE11 and GE21 is in Validation/MuonGEMDigis and ME0/DT/RPCDigi matchers are under GEMValidation/src/Matchers.
+The CSCDigi matcher is in Validation/MuonCSCDigis/src/CSCDigiMatcher.cc, GEMDigi matcher for GE11 and GE21 is in Validation/MuonGEMDigis/src/GEMDigiMatcher.cc and ME0/DT/RPCDigi matchers are under GEMValidation/src/Matchers.

 The digi matcher is associating the digi to simtrack via the simhits.
 The matching process is done by comparing the simhit position and digi position in each layer.